oMatheuss/mapla/README.md

-# My Lang
+# Mapla Lang

-This repository contains the source code for the My Lang compiler.
+This repository contains the source code for the Mapla compiler.

 ## Overview

-My Lang is a toy language, designed for simplicity and low-level operations.
+Mapla is language, designed for simplicity and low-level operations.
 Its syntax is highly inspired by [lua](https://www.lua.org/) for its simplicity, but instead of being interpreted, it aims to be a low-level, system language.

 ## Features